11 Unexpected Spring & Summer Experiences in Georgetown

 Tucked away just one block south of bustling M Street, Cady’s Alley feels like you’ve been transported to a quiet European village (without involving TSA).
 The charming cobblestone alley is home to more than 20 home furnishing showrooms, fashion and specialty boutiques nestled in a cluster of historic industrial buildings.
 Nestled in between the showrooms, Kafe Leopold serves Austrian fare, from schnitzel to strudel, on its patio.
-A few doors down, you can also grab some of the best treats in town at District Doughnut.
-For a real show, order the creme brulee doughnut and watch them torch it to perfection.
+A few doors down, the highly-anticipated sushi restaurant Kyojin will open this summer.

 Cooling Off at Waterfront Park